himanshuraj404/Bluetooth-Car-Project/README.md

 ## 🚗 Remote Controlled Bluetooth Car

-This project demonstrates a Bluetooth-operated Remote Controlled (RC) car using *Arduino Uno.
+This project demonstrates a Bluetooth-operated Remote Controlled (RC) car using **Arduino Uno**.
 The car can be wirelessly controlled using a mobile app via Bluetooth communication.
 Designed as a beginner-friendly robotics project in the **Tinkering Lab at NIT Patna**, this helped enhance my hands-on skills in embedded systems, wireless control, and microcontroller programming.

 ---